 6) Believe that God’s Blessings are Greater Than What We Ask For

 It’s so important with Christian money mindset to accept the belief that God really does care and loves to bless us.
-And those blessings are truly fulfilling, not something that someone else would love, but not you.
+And those blessings are truly fulfilling, not an cop out for what you actually wanted.
 As you stay aligned with God’s heart (Principle 1), God’s blessings don’t leave you wishing you got something else.

 Matthew 7:11 “If you then, evil (sinful by nature) as you are, know how to give good and advantageous gifts to your children, how much more will your Father who is in heaven [perfect as He is] give what is good and advantageous to those who keep on asking Him.”

-However, it is important to recognize that God knows us and does care about our day to day lives and desires.
-And those desires will be met as we align our heart with God’s.
-It may not always look just the way we originally imagined it, but isn’t the reason we want something because of how it will make us feel?
-Well, whatever blessing God has in store for you, it will be the same or better than what you had in mind so we can look forward in expectation with an abundant mindset, knowing that God has more than provided for us.
+God’s solutions may not always look just the way we originally imagined it, but isn’t the reason we want something because of how it will make us feel?
+Whatever blessing God has in store for you, it will be the same or better than what you had in mind so we can look forward in expectation with an abundant mindset, knowing that God has more than provided for us.

 Provided you are in a circumstance in which your calling leaves you open to financial blessing (as in He has NOT called you to sell everything and do something that doesn’t make money), I believe prosperity is totally on the table as a gift He may grant you.
-After all, God loved to promise prosperity to His people the Israelites and now His favor has expanded to everyone through Jesus and there are numerous passages in which God compares an earthy valuable possession to good spiritual treasures, indicating that those things are good.
-(And they only become a problem as the enemy does what he does, which is distort what is meant for good for evil.)
+After all, God loved to promise prosperity to His people the Israelites.
+Now His favor has expanded to everyone through Jesus and there are numerous passages in which God compares an earthy valuable possession to good spiritual treasures, indicating that those things are good.
+(They only become a problem as the enemy does what he does, which is distort what is meant for good for evil.)

 7) Give God glory through your blessings

 In the secular world it’s all about self.
 What do I want?
 How do I want to feel?
 If goals are met, look at what I did.
-(Or sometimes it becomes look at what my thoughts did, or my subconscious mind.)
+(Or sometimes it becomes look at what my thoughts did, or my subconscious mind.
+Read more about that in What the Bible Says About Manifesting.)

 But as Christians, it’s all about God.
 Not just as in giving away lots of money or making money through a biznistry that allows your income to expand with your impact, but even when we are enjoying the fruits of our labor and enjoying the fine things in life.
 It is totally wonderful and biblical to have nice things and experiences but we can take it to a spiritual level.
 How?

-Point up and say “thank you God for this blessing!
+For one, point up and say “thank you God for this blessing!
 Thank you God for creating this and then making it possible for me to enjoy it.”
-Because ultimately the purpose of those blessings are to bring glory to Him.
+Ultimately the purpose of those blessings are to bring glory to Him.

 Recap of the 7 Principles